LR369/worlds-documentation/docs/asset-library-import/BlenderToHorizon.md

 - Created and optimised a **low-poly skydome** in Blender.
-- **Baked flat color texture** into a PNG for compatibility.
+- **Baked a flat colour texture** into a PNG for compatibility.
-- Export a ready-to-use **FBX with embedded textures** for Horizon Worlds.
+- Exported a ready-to-use **FBX with embedded textures** for Horizon Worlds.
-- Created skydome entity with **colour variations** using the skydome's controller script.
+- Created a skydome entity with **colour variations** using the skydome's controller script.
 ---

 Helper Links to Learn More: